chromaui/chromatic-docs/src/content/collaborate/figma-plugin.md

 <details>
 <summary>Want to incorporate Figma in Chromatic?</summary>

-Chromatic has <a href="figma-in-chromatic">another integration with Figma</a> that brings code and design, side-by-side support into the web app.
+Chromatic has <a href="/docs/figma-in-chromatic">another integration with Figma</a> that brings code and design, side-by-side support into the web app.
 You’ll be able to view Figma components alongside their linked story right within Chromatic.

 </details>
 <details>